Raj Ghatak: Screen

 Ghatak has appeared on a number television shows in the United Kingdom; as Ranjeev in All About Me, guest lead as Jemima in Synchronicity, Doctors for the BBC, BAFTA-nominated The 7.39, BAFTA-nominated Hetty Feather and the BAFTA-winning Taboo, with Tom Hardy, directed by Ridley Scott.
 He was a series regular Grayson in the horror series Dead Set, written by Charlie Brooker (Black Mirror) and directed by Yann Demange.
 In 2016 and 2019, Ghatak appeared in the BBC soap opera EastEnders as Dr. Vikram Suresh, and in November 2020, he began appearing in the BBC soap opera Doctors as Aashiq Sawney, making his final appearance in February 2021.
-Later in 2021, he is set to appear in the fourth series of Ackley Bridge as Asif, a recurring character.
+Later in 2021, he is set to appear in the fourth series of Ackley Bridge as Asif, a recurring character and Fizza's father.

 In film, Ghatak has appeared in a wide variety of projects, including Birthday Girl with Nicole Kidman, seminal British comedy Starter for 10 with James McAvoy, Benedict Cumberbatch, Mark Gatiss, Rebecca Hall and Dominic Cooper.
 Ghatak played the lead in the short film Diary of a Thagee, which achieved a Best Thriller Nomination, the short film Karma Magnet and Defrosted.
 In 2013, Ghatak was asked to play Rab Patel in Mrs. Brown's Boys D'Movie, the film version of the television series.
 He also appeared in Disney's 2018 Christopher Robin with Ewan McGregor in the titular role.